International sanctions: Economic sanctions

-Economic sanctions can vary from trade barriers, tariffs, and restrictions on financial transactions.
-These types of sanctions impose import duties on goods or bans on the export of certain goods to the target country, to a full naval blockade of the target's ports in an effort to block imported goods.
-The objective of the sanctioning country are to impose significant costs to the target country to coerce a change in policy or attain a specific action from the target government.
-However, the effectiveness of economic sanctions has been challenged, as its harsh impacts cause more harm to the general population rather than the target regimes it is designed to hurt.
+Economic sanctions can range from trade barriers, tariffs, and restrictions on financial transactions to a full naval blockade of the target's ports in an effort to block imported goods.
+The objective of the sanctioning country is to impose significant costs on the target country to coerce a policy change or attain a specific action from the target government.
+However, the effectiveness of economic sanctions has been challenged, as some believe their harsh impacts can cause more harm to the general population than to the target regimes they are designed to hurt.

 Diplomatic sanctions

 Diplomatic sanctions are political measures taken to express disapproval or displeasure at a certain action through diplomatic and political means, rather than affecting economic or military relations.
 Measures include limitations or cancellations of high-level government visits or expelling or withdrawing diplomatic missions or staff.

 Military sanctions

-Similarly military sanctions can range from carefully targeted military strikes to degrade a nation's conventional or non-conventional capabilities, to the less aggressive form of an arms embargo to cut off supplies of arms or dual-use items.
+Similarly, military sanctions can range from carefully targeted military strikes to degrade a nation's conventional or non-conventional capabilities, to the less aggressive form of an arms embargo to cut off supplies of arms or dual-use items.